Tetragonisca angustula: Nestmate recognition

-T. angustula guard bees are extremely good at differentiating between foreign individuals.
+Tetragonisca angustula guard bees are extremely good at differentiating between foreign individuals.
 A study in 2011 found that T. angustula is better at nestmate recognition than all other bee species that have been studied to date.
 They made no errors in recognizing the bees that belonged and never once turned away a nestmate.
 They were fooled by approximately 8% of non-nestmate bees who sought to enter the hive which is quite low in comparison to other bees.

-T. angustula guards are also much better than the average worker bee at recognizing their nestmates at the hive entrance.
+Tetragonisca angustula guards are also much better than the average worker bee at recognizing their nestmates at the hive entrance.
 When they are experimentally put in other contexts away from the hive entrance, recognition errors increase greatly.
 This demonstrates the importance of individual recognition during specific times, but also shows that T. angustula bees do not generally distinguish between their nestmates and other members of their species.
 Research is still being conducted on how guards differentiate between bees, but odor of resin seems to have no effect on recognition.